Top 6 Nutrition and Hydration Tips for High Altitude

 - Eggs

-At high elevations, it is easier to become more dehydrated (which is a bad thing) because your respiratory and urinary water losses are greater.
+High elevations make it easier to become more dehydrated (which is a bad thing) because your respiratory and urinary water losses are greater.
 This translates into less overall blood volume in your body.
 This means your heart rate may increase, but the cardiac output (the amount of blood pumped by the heart per minute) decreases.

 Why is this a problem?

 This means for each heartbeat, your muscles and other tissues aren’t getting the same blood and oxygen delivered to them that they are used to.
 Heat regulation also becomes more difficult.
 According to one study, there is about a 3% decrease in exercise capacity for every 300 meters above 1500 meters.
-Imagine trying to hike a tough route at high altitude when you’re not used to it.
+Imagine hiking a tough route at high altitude when you’re not used to it.
 Perceived effort is increased.
-To make matters worse, usually sleep is compromised at high altitudes as well.
+To make matters worse, sleep is also usually compromised at high altitudes.
 Drinking enough can help you feel better.

 How much and what types of fluid should I drink?

-Fluid needs are around 3-5 liters per day (that’s about 13-21 eight-ounce cups).
-This is a lot, especially if you struggle drinking enough in general.
+Fluid needs are around 3-5 liters daily (about 13-21 eight-ounce cups).
+This is a lot, especially if you generally struggle to drink enough.
 Some studies have shown that drinking a beverage with carbohydrates and electrolytes (like sports drinks) is better at hydrating than water alone at altitude.
 You need extra fluids because of increased fluid loss through respiration and sweat from dry air.
 There’s some evidence that good sleep patterns and adequate hydration can help prevent symptoms of altitude sickness.
-Drink regularly and don’t rely on thirst, as this might not be a reliable indicator of how often you need to drink.
+Drink regularly and don’t rely on thirst, as this might not indicate how often you need to drink.

-With a little extra attention to your food and fluid intake, your high-altitude adventure can be successful.
+With extra attention to your food and fluid intake, your high-altitude adventure can be successful.
 Beat fatigue and dehydration by remembering to consume extra calories, carbohydrates, protein, and fluids.

 Disclaimer: This is general nutrition advice, and you should talk with your physician before implementing any dietary or lifestyle changes.